Skip to main content

 Every graphite pencil core is a blend of two materials: graphite (soft, dark, conductive) and clay (hard, light, structural).
 The ratio between them determines the grade.
 More graphite produces softer, darker marks (B grades).
 More clay produces harder, lighter marks (H grades).
 HB sits at the midpoint.

-The pencil grading scale used by manufacturers worldwide runs from 9H (hardest, lightest) through HB (midpoint) to 9B (softest, darkest).
+Pencil grade specifications — graphite-clay ratios and what they mean for bulk procurement: The pencil grading scale runs from 9H (hardest, lightest) through HB (midpoint) to 9B (softest, darkest).
 The graphite-to-clay ratio in a standard HB pencil core is approximately 70:30, while a 2B core shifts to approximately 80:20, and a 2H core to approximately 60:40.
-For bulk order buyers, this ratio directly affects three procurement-relevant properties: mark darkness on standard 80gsm paper, core wear rate (softer grades wear faster, affecting per-unit lifetime), and break resistance under lateral pressure (softer cores are more fragile).
-A wholesale supplier should specify the exact graphite-clay ratio and break resistance threshold for each grade in their product specification sheet — if they cannot, their production process lacks the consistency required for retail-grade programs.
+For bulk order buyers, this ratio directly affects three procurement-relevant properties: mark darkness on standard 80 gsm paper, core wear rate (softer B-grade cores wear faster, reducing per-unit writing lifetime), and break resistance under lateral pressure (softer cores are measurably more fragile).
+A wholesale supplier should specify the exact graphite-clay ratio and break resistance threshold (minimum ≥200g for school-grade HB) for each grade in their product specification sheet — if they cannot, their production process lacks the consistency required for retail-grade programmes.
+HB is the default for school supply tenders and government contracts worldwide; 2B is preferred for younger children (age 4–7) due to darker marks with less applied pressure.

 HB Grade: The Universal Standard